-Founded in 1989 and considered the top EHR for small to mid-sized practices, Praxis EMR/EHR is an award-winning, serving thousands of physicians across the U.S. and throughout the world.
-Praxis has an artificial intelligence (AI) technology called Concept Processing that self learns while the user charts in free text.
-Due to its focus on usability and user experience, Praxis is the number one rated EHR in user satisfaction at Software Advice, Capterra, AmericanEHR, and in the AAFP's EHR User Satisfaction Surveys.
-Praxis is cloud or server based, and certified as a complete EHR for MACRA and automates CMS Quality Reporting Programs.
+Founded in 1989 and considered the top AI EHR for small to mid-sized practices, Praxis EMR is renowned for its AI-driven "Concept Processing" technology, which learns from users to facilitate faster and more personalized documentation.
+Its template-free design allows physicians to chart in free text, enhancing flexibility and efficiency.
+Praxis EMR is award-winning, serving thousands of physicians and providers and is the number one EHR in by practicing physicians in most major User Satisfaction Surveys nationwide.
+Praxis is cloud based, and certified as a complete EHR for MACRA and automates CMS Quality Reporting Programs.

 "Consistent billing and collections are now being done, and we can see that with our increase in cash and our lower AR days."